Velaux

 20 km west of Aix en Provence and 32 km north-west of Marseille.

-It is ideally situated at the centre of the Aix-Marseilles-Salon triangle and at the same time is surrounded by beautiful, lush countryside and vine-covered slopes.
-Velaux combines the tranquillity of the countryside with close proximity to the region’s main urban centres.
+It is strategically located in the middle of the Aix-Marseille-Salon triangle and is surrounded by beautiful green countryside and vine-covered hillsides.
+Velaux is therefore fortunate to combine the tranquility of the countryside with its proximity to the region's major urban centers.

 What to see